Cosmos: A Personal Voyage: Overview

-Cosmos was produced in 1978 and 1979 by Los Angeles PBS member station KCET on a roughly $6.3 million budget, with over $2 million additionally allocated to promotion.
+Cosmos was produced in 1978 and 1979 by Carl Sagan Productions and Los Angeles PBS member station KCET on a roughly $6.3 million budget, with over $2 million additionally allocated to promotion.
 The program's format is similar to earlier BBC documentaries such as Kenneth Clark's Civilisation, Jacob Bronowski's The Ascent of Man, and David Attenborough's Life on Earth.
 However, unlike those series, which were shot entirely on film, Cosmos used videotape for interior scenes and special effects, with film being used for exteriors and location shooting (this film-video hybrid format was common in British scripted television at the time, but less so in documentary productions).
 The BBC—a co-producer of Cosmos—later screened the series, but the episodes were cut to fit 50-minute slots.